There are 3 bad presentation habits to watch out for

 Bad Habit 3 – Movement (too much and not enough)

-Any meaningless movement done to the point of distraction will drive your audience insane and ensure that they aren’t focused on you or your message.
+Meaningless movement will distraction your audience ensure that they aren’t focused on you or your message.

-Equally standing to attention like a Queen’s guard doesn’t help you in your quest to engage your audience either.
+Standing to attention like a Queen’s guard, doesn’t help you in your quest to engage your audience either.

-– Video yourself presenting and then play it back to yourself and others and see for yourself
+Record yourself presenting and then play it back to yourself and others

 – Take the handcuffs off